 Primary hemostasis occurs when the vascular endothelium is damaged and platelets come into contact with collagen located outside the vessel.
 The Von Willebrand factor in the collagen binds the glycoprotein lb of the platelets to its receptor, and the platelets anchor on the damaged endothelium.

 At the same time, Ca2+ activates the platelets.
 This means that the tubule ring within the platelet contracts and pseudopods emerge.
 Together with adenosine diphosphate (ADP), released from the injured cells, thrombocytes stick together and a so-called platelet plug is formed.
-The activated platelets also secrete serotonin, fibrinogen and thromboxane A2.
-The latter causes, among other things, vasoconstriction, which supports closure of the vessel.
+The activated platelets also secrete serotonin, fibrinogen, and thromboxane A2.
+The latter causes, among other things, vasoconstriction, which supports the closure of the vessel.

-In order for the platelet plug not to block the whole vessel, the endothelium releases prostacyclin which inhibits platelet aggregation.
+For the platelet plug not to block the whole vessel, the endothelium releases prostacyclin which inhibits platelet aggregation.
 This way, a targeted plug formation at the damaged endothelium is guaranteed.

 The extrinsic system comes into action when tissue is destroyed.
 With a prothrombin time of about 14 seconds (Quick test), it acts very fast.
 The tissue factor from the vascular smooth muscles forms a complex with phospholipids.
 This is called tissue thromboplastin and binds the coagulation factor VII, which then activates factor X with Ca2+ present.

 In the intrinsic system, factor XII comes into contact with negatively charged surfaces, such as collagen (or glass), and becomes activated.
-Subsequently, factor XI and then IX are activated.
+Subsequently, factor XI and then IX is activated.
 Factor IX along with phospholipids and Ca2+ ions form an enzymatic complex, which activates factor X (thrombokinase) by limited proteolysis.
 This process can be greatly accelerated with the thrombin activated factor VIII.
 The partial thromboplastin time comes to 40–50 seconds.

-Neutrophils granulocytes act as rapid action force for inflammation and thus belong to the non-specific immune system.
+Neutrophil granulocytes act as rapid action force for inflammation and thus belong to the non-specific immune system.
 During an infection, the number of neutrophils increases quickly by using the reserves from the marginal pool (on the endothelium of large veins) or the bone marrow.
 They fight bacteria and can remove debris of endogenous cells.
-The suspension of dead neutrophils and tissue debris in tissue fluid is called pus.
+The suspension of dead neutrophils and tissue debris in the tissue fluid is called pus.

 Eosinophil granulocytes serve to defend against worm parasites.

-B-lymphocytes can be activated to plasma cells, which produce free antibodies that bind foreign antigens and neutralize them.
-This means that B-lymphocytes belong to the humoral component of the specific immune response.
-When activated, part of the B-lymphocytes differentiates to become memory cells that remain in the body for many years.
+B lymphocytes can be activated to plasma cells, which produce free antibodies that bind foreign antigens and neutralize them.
+This means that B lymphocytes belong to the humoral component of the specific immune response.
+When activated, part of the B lymphocytes differentiates to become memory cells that remain in the body for many years.
 When contact occurs with a known antigen, they already know which antibodies are required.

-||Main subtypes||Number per micro liter and importance (scale)||Appearance in the standard blood smear||Summary of the functions||Comment|
+||Main subtypes||Number/μL and importance (scale)||Appearance in the standard blood smear||Summary of the functions||Comment|

-|Erythrocytes (red blood cells)||5.2 million (4.4–6.0 million)||Flattened biconcave disc; no nucleus; bright red color||Transport oxygen and some carbon dioxide between tissues and lungs||Life: approx. 120 days|
+|Erythrocytes (RBCs)||5.2 million (4.4–6.0 million)||Flattened biconcave disc; no nucleus; bright red color||Transport oxygen and some carbon dioxide between tissues and lungs||Life: approx. 120 days|

-|Leukocytes (white blood cells)||7,000 (5,000 –10,000)||Clearly dark colored nucleus||All of the functions of the immune system||Leave the capillaries and move into the tissue,
+|Leukocytes (WBCs)||7,000 (5,000 –10,000)||Dark-colored nucleus||All of the functions of the immune system||Leave the capillaries and move into the tissue,

 life: usually a couple of hours or days